Xilinx/mlir-aie/docs/Tracing.md

 ```

-### Extract Trace Helper Function
+### "Extract Trace" helper function
-Extract trace data from output buffer data where trace data is appended after the output buffer.
+This helper function extracts trace data from the output buffer where the trace data is appended after the output buffer.
-* `trace_size` - Must specify this in bytes so we extract the right amount of data
+* `trace_size` - Defined earlier (in bytes) and needs to be specified outside the function so we extract the right amount of data
 ```
 def extract_trace(out_buf, out_buf_shape, out_buf_dtype):
     trace_size_words = trace_size//4